epicallan/di-django/README.md

 6) Incase you make changes to the models please run ./manage.py makemigrations and ./manage.py migrate for them to persist

-# TO DO
+# TOFIX / TODO
-- No match for base URL
+- create view for base URL